roastercode/MAAS/README.md

 ### What it does:

 	- Update and Upgrade a cluster of different type of OS from one command
-	- Install a package from the package manger of the OS
+	- Install a package from all the target
+	- Remove a package from all the target
 	- Load directly a command all over your hostfile
     - Make Forensic analysis with the plugin Faron(made by MAAS)
     - Make Virus scan analysis with the plugin VirusScan(made by MAAS)